HTO3/Hto3.StringHelpers/README.md

 ### ReplaceIgnoringCase

+Replace a text with another one ignoring case.

 ```csharp
 "The ReCiPe of madness".ReplaceIgnoringCase("recipe", "master") == "The master of madness";
 ```

 ### ReplaceWholeWord

+Replace whole word.

 ```csharp
 "So far so good".ReplaceWholeWord("far", "long") == "So long so good";